 Price of each certification

 The average price for training certification is $500.
 This usually includes entrance to take the test as well as the study materials needed.
 Besides NPTI which costs around $6,000 the cheapest certification is NESTA at $477.
 Currently the most expensive besides the NPTI is the NASM certification for $799.
 Even though it is more expensive than the others, it is still by far one of the better certifications out there and has been shown to help you earn more money as well.
 We will get into the average income of each certification holder a little bit later in my article.
 Here are the prices of the certifications in US dolars.
-The colors I choose are just the primary logo color for the company.

 Pass rate of each certification